The name of the Society is The English Ceramic Circle (The Circle), registered with the England & Wales Charity Commission under reference 1097063.

-Subject to the matters set out below the English Ceramic Circle and its property shall be administered and managed in accordance with these rules by the members of the Committee, as constituted by rule 8.
+Subject to the matters set out below The Circle and its property shall be administered and managed in accordance with these rules by the Trustees (‘Committee’), as constituted by rule 9.

 To advance the public knowledge and appreciation of ceramics and enamels manufactured, decorated, or used in the British Isles.

 To promote research and study in all matters relating to ceramics and enamels manufactured, decorated, or used in the British Isles and to disseminate the useful knowledge gained for the public benefit.

 In furtherance of these objectives but not otherwise, the Committee may, at its discretion, exercise the following powers:

 a) Raise funds, invite and receive contributions provided that in raising funds the Committee shall notundertake any permanent trading activities and shall conform to any relevant requirements of the law.